Talking About Family in Korean: Essential Vocabulary, Titles and Cultural Norms

 Family in Korean is 가족 (ga-jok).

+Because of Confucian principles, elder family members are expected to be treated with a certain reverence.
 This is shown in different ways, from changing your manner of speaking and checking your sentence grammar, to making sure elders go first during certain activities (such as partaking in a meal).

 Using Titles (Not Names!) for Your Family

-Honorifics are just another part of the layered etiquette system present in Korean culture.
+Honorifics are just another part of the layered etiquette system in Korean culture.
 Sometimes honorifics aren’t given to those who are your junior, although courtesy may incline you to do so in different situations.

 Before we go any further, let’s check out this video on Korean honorifics: